Race and Resistance

-We meet most Fridays during term time, with sessions taking a variety of formats, including facilitated discussions with students, researchers, and activists, lectures by invited speakers, short research presentations, seminars discussing pre-circulated texts from a range of disciplines, book launches, and film screenings.
+We meet most Friday lunchtimes during term time, with sessions taking a variety of formats, including facilitated discussions with students, researchers, and activists, lectures by invited speakers, short research presentations, seminars discussing pre-circulated texts from a range of disciplines, book launches, and film screenings.

 For any other queries or questions, please contact:

 To sign up to the mailing list, simply send a blank email to: firstname.lastname@example.org